 You may ask, though, what kind of experiments did I do?
 If you’ve seen my work across Whales and Games’ social media (namely on our Twitter and Facebook), you’ve probably known me for drawing cartoonish-esque characters with a cell-shaded style, this means, there’s a very strong distinction between colors and shadows – consisting of one set of shadows and one set of highlights – instead of a smooth blending.

 While that still was visible in many of my attacks, some of my new tests during the event were as follows:

 Airbrush Overlays – Digital art requires the very least a minimum of organization.
 By grouping the colors or even the lineart with them, there are ways to help colors pop.
 A simple-yet-effective way to give colored drawings a more vivid aspect was to add black and white airbrush overlays, giving the picture some light effects.
 However, these can disturb the background, or even other elements if not used carefully.
 Fortunately, Krita had something for the occasion.

 Grouped Inherit Alpha Property – When making game assets, I had to learn a non-destructive way to make things that can be easily recolored and shaded, and I ended up using that methodology in a lot of my attacks.
 One of Krita’s layer properties is called Inherit Alpha, which makes the opaque content of a layer only visible where there’s opaque content in layers below that one.
 Applied inside groups, that allows for things like the airbrush overlays to only be displayed within the group, preserving the edges and avoiding getting in the way of the background and other objects.

 Brush Patterns – Half-tones (usually displayed as circles of varying sizes) are a popular technique usually given to make something look retro or stylish.
 While they can be used as fills, Krita also allows to use them on brushes, and to modify their behavior, up to a point.
 This applies to other patterns as well, but, as far as I could find out, Krita is somewhat limited on them, and getting a consistent, predictable use of them is nigh impossible within the program.

-- Layer Styles – Photoshop has styles that allow for strokes, drop shadows, satins, bevels and what not.
+Layer Styles – Photoshop has styles that allow for strokes, drop shadows, satins, bevels and what not.
 It turned out that Krita also has some of them.
 They’re more clunky than in Photoshop, and they seem to amp up the resources to manage the program, but it’s good to know what there’s non-destructive methods to achieve some popular effects.

 The numbers aren’t everything, since this event was made to help artists connect with each other, have them practice by making them draw new characters and have an overall fun time.